From the Editor…

 “Nitrile gloves are the perfect compromise between latex and vinyl.
 Nitrile is made from an allergy safe compound that feels a lot like latex but it’s much stronger, costs less, and is more comfortable to wear.
 Nitrile is perfect for demanding applications, especially cleaning and dishwashing.
 Our lightly powdered versions are produced with a food grade corn starch powder, making it easier to take them on or off – especially with wet hands.
 Powder free gloves go through an extra process of chlorinating the gloves to ease donning.”

 Within the PRP community, there is no more enthusiastic advocate of nitrile gloves than Lorna R (Eugene, OR) who shares the following: “Nitrile is latex free.
 I wore nitrile gloves for three years, day and night.
 I never had any problems.
 I would take them off when I showered and applied the body cream.
+If I had not worn them, my hands would have been useless.
+Sometimes when you are just sitting, you take the gloves off or a bit, But it did not take long for that thick layer of keratin to harden.”

 For those who want to learn too much about nitrile gloves, check out Gloves by Web where you will find the answer to the question: “What are nitrile gloves and when use them?”